rickychien/cfg-manager/README.md

 var config = cfgManager.init(defaultConfig);
 ```

-Get config once you already init / store your config as an environment variable
+Simply access config with getConfig() once you already init() in your config from entry module.

+In sub-modules.js:

 ```javascript
 var cfgManager = require('cfg-manager');